 Constipation can be treated by eating foods high in fiber and drinking enough water.4,9 Fruits, vegetables, and whole grains are examples of foods that are high in fiber.10

 Many people reach for laxatives as a treatment for constipation, but long-term use of laxatives can cause fecal impaction and more constipation.1

 Laxatives are not always the best option for treating constipation because they can lose their effectiveness and cause further abdominal pain and bloating.4

 Adults experiencing constipation can have symptoms such as back pain, loss of appetite, hard stool, hemorrhoids, intestinal obstruction and dysfunction, nausea, and vomiting.2

 Many people also feel anxiety as an emotional response to constipation.11

 If symptoms of constipation are not treated then it may lead to more pressing disorders and unwanted health conditions that increase the cost of healthcare and reduce the satisfaction and quality of life.2,3

 Massages encourage blood circulation and reduce inflammation in muscles.2

 Constipation can sometimes be treated by abdominal massage.
 Abdominal massage can reduce discomfort and increase the frequency of bowel movements.1

-Abdominal massage consists of a process of clockwise gentle kneading, stroking and vibrations to the abdominal area using your hands.5
+The abdominal massage consists of a process of clockwise gentle kneading, stroking, and vibrations to the abdominal area using your hands.5

 Studies show that daily abdominal massages for six weeks improved constipation and bowel movements.
 It can help decrease gastrointestinal symptoms in patients with constipation.2